hbctraining/Training-modules/RShiny/lessons/03_visuals.md

 author: "Will Gammerdinger"
 ---

-# Learning Objectives
+## Learning Objectives

 In this lesson, you will:
 - Create a data table output
 - Create a plot output
 - Create an interactive plot

-# Creating a data table output
+## Creating a data table output

-Within your Shiny app you might like to have a datatable.
-Shiny has some native datatable functions (`dataTableOutput()` for the UI side and `renderDataTable()` for the server side).
-However, these function are depreciated and in their documentation, they recommend using the `DT` package for handling datatables.
+Shiny has some native datatable functions, however using the `DT` package is recommended as it supports additional datatable features.
 When you load `DT` it will mask the base Shiny functions `dataTableOutput()` with `DTOutput()` and `renderDataTable()` with `renderDT()`.

-To render a table:
+To render a table on the UI side you would use:

-On the UI side:

 ```
 DTOutput("inputID")
 ```

-On the server side:
+On the server side you would use:
 ```
 output$<outputID> <- renderDT({
     <insert_dataframe>
   })
 ```

-We can visualize an example of a data table within a Shiny app using the code below and the built-in dataset `mtcars`:
+Let's use the built-in dataset `mtcars` to visualize an example of a data table within a Shiny app.

+On the UI side:
+* We are using the input function described earlier `checkboxGroupInput()`, which will allow users to select which columns to display from the table.
+* We use the `DTOutput()` with "table" value to correspond with the output object in the server side code

+On the server side:
+* We use `renderDT()` and provide the mtcars dataframe, using square brackets to subset the columns selected.

 ```
 library(shiny)